 Vic created his Mai Tai to showcase a 17-year-old rum imported by J. Wray & Nephew.
 “The flavor of this great rum wasn’t meant to be overpowered with heavy additions of fruit juices and flavorings,” warned the Trader, a warning that has since fallen on deaf ears – specifically, the ears of bar owners and tenders who have transformed Vic’s signature drink into crayon-colored liquid candy.

 A proper Mai Tai has a deep amber hue, because it’s the liquor that should dominate the drink, not the sweeteners.
 Unfortunately, 17-year-old J. Wray & Nephew rum is a thing of the past.
 But by replacing it with an aged Martinique rum mixed with a premium Jamaican rum, we can approximate Vic’s original goal of “creating a drink that would be the finest drink we could make, using the finest ingredients we could find.”

-Recipe: In your shaker pour 1 ounce each fresh lime juice, Rhum Clément VSOP Martinique rum, and Appleton Estate Extra dark Jamaican rum; 1/2 ounce orange Curacao; and 1/4 ounce each orgeat syrup and sugar syrup.
+Recipe: In your shaker pour 1 ounce each fresh lime juice, Rhum Clément VSOP Martinique rum, and Appleton Estate Extra or Coruba Dark Jamaican rum; 1/2 ounce orange Curacao; 1/2 ounce Latitude 29 Formula Orgeat; and 1/4 ounce sugar syrup.
 Add at least 2 cups of crushed ice, then shake well for around 10 seconds.
 Pour unstrained into a double old-fashioned glass.
 Sink your spent lime shell in the drink, and garnish with a mint sprig.
 (Drink pictured above.)